juev/awesome-stars/README.md

 - [gaomd/docker-ikev2-vpn-server](https://github.com/gaomd/docker-ikev2-vpn-server) – IKEv2 VPN Server on Docker, with .mobileconfig for iOS & macOS.
 - [gitwatch/gitwatch](https://github.com/gitwatch/gitwatch) – Watch a file or folder and automatically commit changes to a git repo easily.
 - [go-nv/goenv](https://github.com/go-nv/goenv) – :blue_car: Like pyenv and rbenv, but for Go.
+- [haugene/vpn-configs-contrib](https://github.com/haugene/vpn-configs-contrib) – A collection of configs for various VPN providers
 - [hiddify/Hiddify-Manager](https://github.com/hiddify/Hiddify-Manager) – Multi-user anti-filtering panel, with an effortless installation and supporting more than 20 protocols to circumvent filtering plus the telegram proxy.
 - [hrostami/aio-proxy](https://github.com/hrostami/aio-proxy) – This script automates setting up proxy related tools in Linux.
 - [hwdsl2/docker-ipsec-vpn-server](https://github.com/hwdsl2/docker-ipsec-vpn-server) – Docker image to run an IPsec VPN server, with IPsec/L2TP, Cisco IPsec and IKEv2